- Acidic salts

 Hence, we can say that the pH of a solution can be less than 7 or greater than 7 depending on the values of pKa and pKb.

-For detailed discussion on hydrolysis of salts, please visit Byju’s.
+For a detailed discussion on hydrolysis of salts, please visit BYJU’S or download the app.